tj5miniop/ublue-rolling-images/README.md

 # Ublue Rolling Images

+# To do

+- massive update incoming for all non-nvidia images.
+This will include the latest mesa drivers.

+- download latest Bazzite Kernels make a version pin system, this will enhance system stability.

+- disable ssh.
+SSH is highly beneficial and leaving it on is a big security issue.

+- Bazzite - integrate protondb as a web app and include a DLSS swapper script.

 ## This project would not be possible without Universal Blue.
 Seriously, all this repo does is build a daily, updated, image of a few of the Universal Blue projects.